 vodka or Renat washed down

-wine and beer.
+with mulled wine and beer.

 Now the beer holds true for Anglo-Saxons as well.